 Initiatives under the medium-term business plan

-The construction of the Takaoka Plant, an important project for the Kyorin Group, was made a priority because it will lead directly to growth of the generic drugs business.
-First, we intend to bring outsourced manufacturing in-house and build a structure for increased production of priority (generic) products and the mucoregulating drug Mucodyne, then aim for full production as the main plant for generics at an early date.
+We are treating the improvement of plant utilization rates as an important step that will lead directly to the growth of the generic drugs business.
+We first intend to bring outsourced manufacturing in-house and build a structure for increased production of priority generic products and Mucodyne Tablets, with the aim of subsequently utilizing the plant’s high level of operations by transferring the main production of generics there at an early date.

 Takaoka Plant

-In recent years, quality requirements for products have become more stringent.
-In response, we are working to maintain quality through various approaches, including cross-facility reciprocal audits of GMP, reinforcement of data integrity (framework ensuring data is complete, consistent, and accurate), regular training and testing of employees, and the use of video to teach standardized operations.
+With quality requirements for products becoming increasingly stringent, we are further strengthening and implementing the structure for legal compliance and quality related to manufacturing and quality to establish a quality-driven culture.
+As a result, we are working to maintain quality through various approaches, including cross-facility reciprocal audits of GMP, reinforcement of data integrity (framework ensuring data is complete, consistent, and accurate), regular training and testing of employees, and the use of video to teach standardized operations.

-In these ways, we are working relentlessly to provide products that earn the confidence of medical practitioners and patients.
+In these ways, we are working to provide products that earn the confidence of patients and medical practitioners.

-During the production process, we utilize various practices to improve manufacturing quality, including enhancing manufacturing technologies and acquiring new technologies.
+To establish a manufacturing structure that ensures stable supplies of pharmaceutical products and low-cost production, we are introducing various practices to improve manufacturing quality during the production process, including enhancing manufacturing technologies and acquiring new technologies.
 Going forward, we will strive to improve manufacturing efficiency by appropriately deploying resources and improving processes to ensure low-cost operations and increases in production volume.

 In these ways, we will solidify our structure to improve cost competitiveness.